 “I didn’t know.”

-“There was no reason you should.”
+“There was no reason you should have.”
 A faint smile touched her mouth.
 “You were a child.
-And later… later there was always something else to tend to.”
+And later… later there was always something else that needed tending.”

-She looked at the towels in her lap.
+She looked down at the towels in her lap.

 “When your mother got sick, I knew that look in her eyes.
-The one people have when they’re trying not to be afraid in front of those they love.
-And when you started having those night spells after she died…” Grace paused.
+The one people have when they’re trying not to be afraid in front of the people they love.
+And when you started having those night spells after she died…” She paused.
 “I suppose I knew something about what it means to survive a house after someone is gone from it.”

 Ethan felt his throat tighten.